 Care and Maintenance

 Like any equipment used on a daily basis, your holster should be inspected and maintained daily.

 Some things to watch for are lint or debris build-up inside the holster, soiled backing, or loose screws and any changes in retention.

 Here are some maintenance tips:

-- Soiled backing - After prolonged use, you may wish to wash the holster backing.
-There is no need to dis-assemble the holster.
-All fasteners on our holsters are stainless steel and will not rust.
-We recommend washing the holster in lukewarm, soapy water.
+Soiled backing - After prolonged use, you may wish to wash the holster backing.
+The screws and other hardware can be removed and then hand washed with detergent or wiped down with acetone or rubbing alcohol.
+Be sure to allow hardware to dry before reinstalling.
+We recommend washing the holster platform itself in lukewarm, soapy water.
 Rinse, shake off the excess water then set in a cool dry place to air dry.

-- Loose screws - All of our holsters feature screw fasteners for precision retention adjustment.
-These fasteners have been pre-treated with thread-lock liquid in the factory.
+Loose screws - All of our holsters feature screw fasteners for precision retention adjustment.
 During normal daily use, and when those screws are adjusted, they will loosen.
 This is normal and will require some maintenance: Remove the screws and T-nuts or barrel nuts, clean their threads with acetone or rubbing alcohol, then allow to dry.
-Apply blue, medium strength thread-lock liquid such as Loctite®, to all male threads which contact female threads, re-assemble, wipe off the excess then adjust your holster to the desired retention level.
+For best results you will want a blue, medium strength thread-lock liquid such as Loctite® or Vibra-Tite®, which is available in our store.
+Apply this threadlocker to all male threads which contact female threads, re-assemble, wipe off the excess then adjust your holster to the desired retention level.
 After drying overnight, these properly-treated screws should not back out.

 Keep from heat - Our holster shells are built with a thermoset polymer, meaning it can soften when exposed to extreme heats (above 300°F).
 Be sure to never leave your holster out in direct sun, such as on the dashboard of your vehicle or in the trunk of your car.

 Inspect - Continue to maintain and inspect your holster daily to ensure that your holster is functioning properly.